paveliak/debug-it/README.md

 # debug-it

-This action allows connecting via SSH (VNC/RDP) to the Actions runner using DevTunnels.
+This action allows connecting via SSH to the Actions runner using DevTunnels.
+For MacOS and Windows runners you can also connect via VNC and RDP respectively (in addition to SSH).
-Entra Auth is used to create tunnel (You can create free Azure account and Entra is free).
-GitHub credentials are accepted by DevTunnels too and Entra was picked as it allows non-interactive auth.

-Authentication uses OIDC so your Entra app needs to have federated credentials configured.

-**NOTE**: This action creates a tunnel with **anonymous access enabled**.
-If used in a public repo everyone would be able to observe devtunnel id in the logs, connect to your runner and exfiltrate secrets (if any).
+GitHub credentials are used to authenticate to a devtunnel scoping access to only the user that does the debugging.

+**NOTE**: Be cautious when using this action with self-hosted runners as the GitHub creadentials you use wtihin the runner to create a tunnel could get exposed to other workloads on the machine.

 Example usage: